owenlamont/automation-examples/README.md

 # automation-examples
 Example Python scripts for automating workflows (primarily with MS Office products on Windows)

+The scripts were intended to be run in interactive mode using Visual Studio Code with the Python plugin.
+They can easily be converted to Jupyter notebooks by the same plugin.
+The machine_learning.py script is the only script that actually needs to be run interatively to see the graphics - the other scripts all produce some visible artifact such as creating a file or launching an applicaiton.

 There's examples of the following tasks:
 * create_certificates.py - Creates word documents automatically.
 * machine_learning.py - Demonstrates reading an Excel spreadsheet as a pandas dataframe and fitting a simple linear regression model to the data.